 I've had the opportunity to plan three of my high school class reunions, smaller class parties, as well as fraternal and family get-togethers.

 It is funny, because there are some people who avoid these types of events.
-But over and over again I'm told "I'm so glad I came - I had so much fun!"
+But over and over again I'm told "I've never been to one of these before, but I'm so glad I came - I had so much fun!"
 If you haven't been to one, I encourage you to go.
 But if you are reading this, you are probably the one in charge of planning it!
 So, here are some helpful hints - whether you are planning something for your class, family or other group.

-Of course, you can do it all yourself, but it will be a lot more work.
+First, you'll want to gather as many helpers together as possible.
+The more volunteers, the better.
+You can do it all yourself, but it will be a lot more work.

 We want to hear all about it!